AMLab-Amsterdam/AMLab-Amsterdam.github.io/_people/JanWillemVanDeMeent.md

 name: Jan-Willem van de Meent
 role: Associate professor
 lab: AMLab
-one_liner: Probabilistic programming, deep learning, Monte Carlo methods, variational inference.
-Interdisciplinary research in robotics, NLP, healthcare, neuroscience, and chemistry.
+one_liner: Probabilistic programming, deep learning, cross-displinary applications.
 description: |
     I am an Associate Professor (Universitair Hoofddocent) at the University of Amsterdam, where I co-direct the [AMLab](https://amlab.science.uva.nl/) with Max Welling.
 I am also an Assistant Professor (on leave) at Northeastern University, where I continue to advise and collaborate.